Katsuya100/AspectForUnity/README.md

 }
 ```
 ###### Output Destination
-`Logs/PointcutMethodName/[AssemblyName]/[ClassName].txt`
+`Logs/PointcutMethodName/[AssemblyName]/[fully-qualified-type-name].txt`
+The file contains the identifier generated with `All` and one identifier for each flag requested by the attribute.
+Characters invalid in file names are replaced with `_`.

 ## Parameter Binding
 ### Basic Binding
-By giving the advice method's parameters the same name as the target method's arguments, you can bind values.
+Give advice parameters the same names as target-method arguments to bind type-compatible values.
+A missing name or incompatible type produces a compilation error. `Before`, `AfterThrowing`, and `After` cannot bind target `out` parameters.
 ```.cs
 [Advice(JoinPoint.Before)]
 [RegexPointcut(".*")]